 Jiro sighed and turned to leave.
 "I'm gone," he said.
-As he walked back out into the corridor, he heard Jasper's music start up again.
+When he walked back out into the corridor, he heard Jasper's music start up again.

-Conveniently, the ship's Infirmary was next door to the bridge, in a location mirroring the captain's office on the other side.
+Conveniently, the ship's sickbay was next compartment over from to the bridge, in a location mirroring the captain's office on the other side.
 As luck would have it, Connie was inside, making an inventory list of the medical equipment on a personal slateboard.
 She wore a matched set of pink hospital scrubs and white sneakers, with her fiery red hair bundled up in a long braid down her back.

 "Hi, what can I do for you?" the nurse asked, setting the slateboard onto a counter.

 "Not feeling good," the cougar mumbled, sitting down wearily on a padded roller stool.
 "Hot one moment, cold the next, shaking and aching all over.
 Itching eyes.
 Dizzy, queasy and out of breath.
 I was feeling a little better a few minutes ago, but I think I've hit a wall."

 Connie frowned and approached him with uncertainty.
 She put the back of a hand up to his forehead and could feel the warmth of his skin radiating through his fur.
 "How long have you felt this way?" she asked, turning toward a cabinet.
 She pulled out a sealed plastic tube, broke the seal, and then extracted a thin glass tube filled with mercury and marked off in degrees.